graphieros/vue-data-ui/README.md

       csv: (csvStr: string) => {
         console.log(csvStr);
       },
-      // the other atributes also have the same names as the buttons },
+      // the other attributes also have the same names as the buttons },
   },
 };